Team-MCSAMJTS/terraform-module/readme.md

 -Using terraform workspaces; to create an environment

-> terraform workspace new dev                // do this for stage & prod replacing "dev" -It creates a forlder terraform.tfstate.d with all the three envs in it
+>> terraform workspace new dev

+// do this for stage & prod replacing "dev";It creates a forlder terraform.tfstate.d with all the three envs in it

 -install "tree" to see what has been done as you go alone

 - To switch to an environment for execution in it & for help with commands run
- > terraform workspace -h
+ $ terraform workspace -h
 - You may want to do  git init when you switch into any env newly

 - To enter any env e.g dev